MiddletonCommunityVoice/services-list/content/diabetes/specsavers-middleton.md

 ---

 ### Information
-Eye & hearing tests / Book online or phone the shop / DVLA eye tests available at this shop /
+Eye & hearing tests / Book online or phone the shop
+-DVLA eye tests available at this shop
-Free eye tests at your own home.
-Call 0800 198 1132 /
+-Free eye tests at your own home.
+Call 0800 198 1132
 Services at the Middleton shop
 Adult eye tests &  Children's eye tests /
 Audiology services /